What is unexplained bleeding?

 The search for answers starts with a complete history and physical examination.
 A pet’s history is the information you give the veterinarian about your pet’s illness.
 For example, it would be important to mention whether your pet has had contact with rat poison or is known to hunt for mice or rats.
 You would also want to mention medications or supplements your pet has received recently or describe any signs of illness your pet is showing.

 A physical examination involves looking at all parts of the body, checking for petechiae and ecchymoses, listening to the heart and lungs with a stethoscope, and palpating the abdomen (gently squeezing or prodding the abdomen with the fingertips to detect abnormalities of the internal organs).
-In dogs, it would be essential to note if they are purebred, as they are more likely to have hereditary blood clotting problems.
+In dogs, it is essential to note if they are purebred, as they are more likely to have hereditary blood clotting problems.

 If the cause of the bleeding cannot be found, your veterinarian may recommend screening tests.
 These simple tests provide information about the pet’s overall health and may provide further clues about the underlying problem.